aerarslan/BodyScanner-Kinect/README.md

 # BodyScanner-Kinect
 An app to create 3D model of a body with using Kinect.
+Contains a sub program to use point cloud library features on 3D models.
 The output can be used to measure body parts.

 ## [Source Code of SubPrograms](https://github.com/aerarslan/PCL-Filter-Merge-Smooth)
 ## [Calculate Circumference of Body Parts with the Output of BodyScanner-Kinect](https://github.com/aerarslan/Body-Part-Circumference-Finder)